 Our mission is to train excellent clinician-scholars who will work to maximize life participation for all people with communication and swallowing disorders.
-A speech-language pathologist functions as a scholar, communicator, collaborator, clinician, professional, advocate, and leader.
+A speech-language pathologist functions as a knowledge and clinical expert, communicator, collaborator, advocate, scholar, manager, and professional.
 We provide our graduate students with opportunities to develop knowledge and skills in each of these roles.